By Andrea Shalal and Humeyra Pamuk

 Negotiators are in addition fine-tuning how to describe the relationship between China and Russia, with the Czech Republic and Hungary strongly opposed to the phrase “strategic convergence” to define it, one of the diplomats said.

-NATO officials are racing to complete the strategic concept in time for the Madrid summit, where the Russian invasion of Ukraine will take centre stage.
+NATO officials are racing to complete the new strategic concept in time for the Madrid summit, where the Russian invasion of Ukraine will take centre stage.

 Britain recently adopted language describing Russia as an “acute, direct threat” and China as a “strategic challenge.”